defork/defork/README.md

 - Utilize retry after header so as to not make unneeded requests
 - Get auth set up.
 - Build out FE for users.
+(Might prefer making a native, non-web application for simplicity's sake.)

 ### Current flow: